-To the Board of Directors, Department of Housing and Urban Development
+To the Board of Commissioners of the Penns Grove Housing Authority, Department of Housing and Urban Development:

-On behalf of the Penns Grove Housing Authority, I respectfully submit this annual financial report for the year ended June 30, 2023.
+On behalf of the Penns Grove Housing Authority, I respectfully submit this annual financial report for the year ended June 30, 2024.
 I believe the information presented is accurate in all material aspects and that all disclosures necessary to enable the reader to gain an adequate understanding of the Authority's financial position and operations have been included.
 The accompanying financial statements included in this annual financial report have been prepared in conformity with accounting principles generally accepted in the United States of America.
 Responsibility for the accuracy, completeness, and fairness of the financial statement's presentation rests with the management of the Authority.

-The 2023 Penns Grove Housing Authority annual financial report consists of these sections:
+The 2024 Penns Grove Housing Authority annual financial report consists of these sections: